klaussilveira/gitlist/README.md

 * PHP 5.3.3

 ## Installing
 * Download GitList from [gitlist.org](http://gitlist.org/) and decompress to your `/var/www/gitlist` folder, or anywhere else you want to place GitList.
+* Copy `config/prod.php-dist` file to `config/prod.php`.
-* Rename the `config.ini-example` file to `config.ini`.
+* Copy `config/dev.php-dist` file to `config/dev.php`.
-* Open up the `config.ini` and configure your installation.
+* Open up the `config/prod.php` and configure your installation.
 You'll have to provide where your repositories are located and the base GitList URL (in our case, http://localhost/gitlist).
-* Create the cache folder and give read/write permissions to your web server user:
+* Create the cache folder and give the correct permissions:

 ```
-cd /var/www/gitlist
 mkdir cache
 chmod 777 cache
 ```